frida/frida-website/docs/javascript-api.md

     `and(rhs)`, `or(rhs)`,
     `xor(rhs)`:
-    make a new NativePointer with this NativePointer plus/minus/and/or/xor `rhs`, which may either be a JavaScript number or another NativePointer.
+    make a new NativePointer with this NativePointer plus/minus/and/or/xor `rhs`, which may either be a JavaScript number or another NativePointer

+-   `equals(rhs)`: returns a boolean indicating whether `rhs` is equal to this one; i.e. it has the same pointer value

+-   `compare(rhs)`: returns an integer comparison result just like String#localeCompare()

 -   `toInt32()`: cast this NativePointer to a signed 32-bit integer

 -   `toString([radix = 16])`: convert to a string of optional radix (defaults to
     16)

+-   `toMatchPattern()`: returns a string containing a `Memory.scan()`-compatible match pattern for this pointer's raw value

 ## NativeFunction

-+   `new NativeFunction(address, returnType, argTypes[, abi])`: create a new NativeFunction to call the function at `address` (specified with a `NativePointer`), where the `returnType` string specifies the return type, and the `argTypes` array specifies the argument types.
++   `new NativeFunction(address, returnType, argTypes[, abi])`: create a new NativeFunction to call the function at `address` (specified with a `NativePointer`), where `returnType` specifies the return type, and the `argTypes` array specifies the argument types.
 You may optionally also specify `abi` if not system default.
 For variadic functions, add a `'...'` entry to `argTypes` between the fixed arguments and the variadic ones.
+    As for structs passed by value, instead of a string provide an array containing the struct's field types following each other.
+You may nest these as deep as desired for representing structs inside structs.
     Note that the returned object is also a `NativePointer`, and can thus be passed to `Interceptor#attach`.